Art Walks CLT

 Artist Info: @poetwastaken

 Story: Los Angeles based poet and street artist Poet came to NoDa in fall of 2020 and created a series of love language artworks.
-See if you can find all of them in the central business area.
+Most of them have disappeared.
 Here at CanJam he painted a mural.
-Enjoy the explosion of murals at CanJam, a community-based street art festival that draws together street artists from all over to paint the building each year.
+Enjoy the explosion of murals at CanJam, a community-based street art festival curated by artist Osiris Rain that draws together street artists from all over to paint the building occasionally.

 Key Formal Elements: